For Two Countries, The Dispute Over Macedonia's Name Is Rooted In National Identity

 More recently, Kotzias, the foreign minister, received death threats.

-Greece has not yet faced any real costs because its stance, and any efforts by the EU to force it to back down will likely backfire, Ker-Lindsay says.
+Greek politicians looking to advance their careers have used this issue to whip up nationalism, says Ioannis Armakolas, a professor specializing in southeastern Europe at the University of Macedonia in Thessaloniki, Greece.

-And because Greek politicians since the 1990s have manipulated the issue to advance their careers, they have not explained how it's actually weakening Greece's clout in the Balkans and beyond, says Ioannis Armakolas, who specializes in southeastern Europe as a professor at the University of Macedonia in Thessaloniki, Greece.
+But they haven't explained to Greeks that it's actually weakening their country's clout in the Balkans and beyond, he adds.

 Instead, many Greeks cling to the belief that, "Some kind of diplomatic master stroke is possible and the fact that more than 100 countries already call Greece's neighbor the republic of Macedonia can somehow be overturned or ignored," says Nick Malkoutzis, editor of the Athens-based political analysis site Macropolis.
 "That is detached from reality."